Cockatoo vs Conure: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Cockatoo and Conure.
 Cockatoo requires moderate levels of exercise and engagement, while Conure needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Similar energy levels make time commitment a tie; other criteria should break it.
 Cockatoo owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Conure.
 Under-exercised birds of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Cockatoo and Conure.
 Cockatoo has moderate grooming needs, while Conure requires moderate maintenance.
 Professional grooming costs reflect these differences: Cockatoo owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Conure.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Expect to brush, bathe, clip nails, and manage dental care at home, in addition to any professional grooming.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these birds.

 Best for Low-Maintenance Owners